isaacnmm/pestpolicy-hugo2XX/content/posts/best-mini-trampoline-for-seniors/index.md

 - Non-slip legs

 Cons:
-- Some people complain that the Stability bars�came apart after few months of use
+- Some people complain that the Stability barscame apart after few months of use

 ### [7.
 Sportplus Unisex Quiet Miniature Indoor Rebounder](https://www.amazon.com/dp/B01N8W1WI4/?tag=p-policy-20)
 If youre looking for joint-friendly workouts, you need to invest in this high-performing rebounder for seniors.
 This trampoline is ideal for low-impact exercises.
 It will help you to recuperate quickly as you shed off excess fat.